Bratindas07/React-weather-app/README.md

+# React weather app

-# A weather app made using react + vite and designed using tailwind css
+A weather app created using react and vite and designed using tailwind css